sidpan314/Azure_Sponsorship_Cost/README.md

 > The details of each tool are located in the respectic folder.
 Follow the links.

+## Configuration

+These configuration options apply to the whole toolset of this repository.
+For specific tool configurations, please refer to their documentation.

+- `CANALYZER_LOG_LEVEL`: Sets the log level to use.
+If an invalid value is used, it will change it to the default one.
+This option is case insensitive and allows the following values:
+  - DEBUG (default)
+  - INFO
+  - WARN or WARNING
+  - ERROR
+  - FATAL

 ## How to use

 Create a new virtual environment.
 In this case we use `pipenv` and a local `venv` directory